Individual Behaviour and Economic Performance: Methodological Challenges and Institutional Context (IBEP)

 • Project Leader: Aaro Hazak

-• Consortium: Tallinn University of Technology (Estonia, coordinator), University of Lausanne (Switzerland), National University of Laos (Laos), Ho Chi Minh City University of Law (Vietnam) and Royal University of Law and Economics (Cambodia)
+• Consortium: Tallinn University of Technology (coordinator), University of Lausanne, National University of Laos, Ho Chi Minh City University of Law, and Royal University of Law and Economics

-• Acknowledged as a Success Story of European Union funded research
+• Recognised as a Success Story of European Union funded research

 taltech.ee/en/ikid

-The project sought to better understand some micro level incentives and institutional mechanisms to encourage and facilitate knowledge creation and absorption, with particular focus on transition economies in South-East Asia.
-We studied several mechanisms, regulatory incentives and challenges in transferring knowledge into economic value.
-Moreover, we outlined potential regulatory measures to address market frictions and inefficiencies on the path towards a knowledge economy.
+The project aimed to understand the micro-level incentives and institutional mechanisms that encourage and facilitate knowledge creation and absorption, particularly in transition economies in South-East Asia.
+We examined various mechanisms and regulatory incentives, as well as the challenges in translating knowledge into economic value.
+Furthermore, we outlined potential regulatory measures to address market frictions and inefficiencies on the path to a knowledge economy.

-H2020 Project IKID research seminar at the University of Lausanne, Switzerland
+H2020 Project IKID research seminar, University of Lausanne

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 734712